 Who, What and Why

-The role of SWRLS and benefits of membership
+The role of SWRLS CIO and benefits of membership

 Uniting, inspiring and collaborating across libraries, information services and cultural organisations in the South West.

-The South Western Regional Library Service is a charity (2840720) working in the field of resource discovery and sharing and inter library lending in the South West of England and the Channel Islands.
+South Western Regional Library Services is a charitable incorporated organisation (registered charity number 1176414) working in the field of resource discovery and sharing and inter library lending in the South West of England and the Channel Islands.
 Its work is now mainly strategic and a membership offer has been developed:

 The SWRLS offer: